bespoke-silicon-group/bsg_sv2v/README.md

-# BSG SystemVerilog to Verilog-05 (SV2V) Converter
+# BSG SystemVerilog to Verilog (SV2V)

-The BSG SV2V converter flow is designed to take a hardware design that has been written in SystemVerilog and convert it into a single HDL file that is Verilog-2005 compliant.
-The Verilog-2005 standard is much more compatible with current open-source CAD tools, thus this converter can help bridge the gap between large designs sing advanced synthesizable SystemVerilog features and the open-source hardware community.
+BSG SV2V  takes a hardware design written in SystemVerilog and converts it into a single HDL file that is Verilog-2005 compliant.
+The Verilog-2005 standard is compatible with a much wider variety of CAD tools, thus this converter can help bridge the gap between code bases employing advanced synthesizable SystemVerilog features and older or less sophisticated tools.

-This converter flow uses Synopsys Design Compiler so it is not compatible with a fully open-source stack, however the idea is to allow users with access to licensed CAD tools to convert their designs and open-source a version of the design that is compatible with current open-source CAD tools.
+The tool uses Synopsys Design Compiler (DC) to perform elaboration of the design, and then post-processes to maps DC's gtech/seqqen/datapath representation back to stanadard Verilog.
+Thus a DC license is required by the party running the tool, but not by the party using the converted file.

 ## Setup